 Hemp seed oil is made by pressing raw hemp seeds and collecting the liquid oil that is expelled.
 It is a good supplement and cooking additive.
 It does not have concentrated cannabinoids or terpenes.

-CBD extract is made by supercritical carbon dioxide extraction of the hemp flower.
-This concentrates the active cannabinoids and terpenes to very high percentages, resulting in the CBD oil we add to our products.
+CBD extract is made by extracting the hemp flower.
+This concentrates the active cannabinoids and terpenes to very high percentages, resulting in a thick, resinous distillate used to create CBD products.

 When people think of marijuana, they think of the classic Cannabis sativa plant.
 What many don’t know is that marijuana can be of the indica and ruderalis varieties as well.
 Comparatively, hemp is only the Cannabis sativa plant.

 While they are the same plant, there are distinct genetic differences between the two.
 Marijuana plants are generally bred to have very high amounts of THC at the expense of other cannabinoids including CBD.
 Hemp is the inverse, containing large amounts of CBD and little to no THC.
 This means that hemp is an ideal plant for those seeking cannabis benefits without the intoxicating experience.

 Medicinal hemp and marijuana plants are usually bushy with large amounts of flowers, whereas industrial hemp plants are taller and thinner with pronounced stalks and little to no flowers.
 Industrial hemp has a myriad uses including as a component of clothing, paper, rope, plastics, oils, and foods.